 - booster [default= gbtree] - Which booster to use.
 Can be gbtree, gblinear or dart; gbtree and dart use tree based models while gblinear uses linear functions. - verbosity [default=1] - Verbosity of printing messages.
 Valid values are 0 (silent), 1 (warning), 2 (info), 3 (debug).
 Sometimes XGBoost tries to change configurations based on heuristics, which is displayed as warning message.
-If there's unexpected behaviour, please try to increase value of verbosity. - validate_parameters [default to false, except for Python and R interface] - When set to True, XGBoost will perform validation of input parameters to check whether a parameter is used or not.
+If there's unexpected behaviour, please try to increase value of verbosity. - validate_parameters [default to false, except for Python, R and CLI interface] - When set to True, XGBoost will perform validation of input parameters to check whether a parameter is used or not.
 The feature is still experimental.
-It's expected to have some false positives, especially when used with Scikit-Learn interface. - nthread [default to maximum number of threads available if not set] - Number of parallel threads used to run XGBoost - disable_default_eval_metric [default=0]
+It's expected to have some false positives.

-- Flag to disable default metric.
-Set to >0 to disable. - num_pbuffer [set automatically by XGBoost, no need to be set by user] - Size of prediction buffer, normally set to number of training instances.
+- nthread [default to maximum number of threads available if not set] - Number of parallel threads used to run XGBoost - disable_default_eval_metric [default=''false''] - Flag to disable default metric.
+Set to 1 or true to disable. - num_pbuffer [set automatically by XGBoost, no need to be set by user] - Size of prediction buffer, normally set to number of training instances.
 The buffers are used to save the prediction results of last boosting step. - num_feature [set automatically by XGBoost, no need to be set by user] - Feature dimension used in boosting, set to maximum dimension of the feature